National conventions for writing telephone numbers: Singapore

 In Singapore, every phone number is written as +65-XXXX-YYYY or +65 XXXX YYYY.

 Mobile phones starts with 8/9, landline phone numbers starts with 6 while VOIP numbers starts with 3.

-Subscriber numbers have 8 digits and there are no area codes.
+Subscriber numbers have eight digits and there are no area codes.

 Sri Lanka

-Except for short codes and emergency numbers, all telephone numbers in Sri Lanka are ten digits long (initial 0 + nine numbers).
+Except for short codes and emergency numbers, all telephone numbers in Sri Lanka have ten digits (initial 0 + nine numbers).

 Landline phone numbers begin with the area code, then one digit for the operator code, then six digits for the primary telephone number.